-About 10 miles northeast of Lansing, Bath Township, which contains the unincorporated village of Bath, was your typical Michigan agriculture community in the early 1920s.
-Up till that time, there were many one-room schools with students in various grades sharing the same teacher, but in 1922, the Township voted to create a consolidated school district, building a new school funded by an increase in property taxes.
-When the Bath Consolidated School opened in that November, there were 236 students.
+About ten miles northeast of Lansing, Bath Township, which contains the unincorporated village of Bath, was your typical Michigan agriculture community in the early 1920s.
+Until then, there were many one-room schools with students in various grades sharing the same teacher, but in 1922, the Township voted to create a consolidated school district, building a new school funded by increased property taxes.
+When the Bath Consolidated School opened that November, there were 236 students.
 The endeavor was expensive in terms of a small community.
 The district purchased five acres for an athletic field in 1923, bought and paid for two lighting plants, and paid interest on eight thousand dollars on the principal, leaving the township bonded for $35,000 on the school.
-Resident’s school taxes started at $12.26 per thousand valuation, but had gone up to $19.80 per thousand by 1926.
+Resident’s school taxes started at $12.26 per thousand valuation but had gone up to $19.80 per thousand by 1926.

-Described as the “world’s worst demon“, Andrew P. Kehoe was born on a farm in Michigan near Tecumseh in 1872.
-Studying electrical engineering at Michigan State College in East Lansing, Kehoe set off on his new career in St. Louis, Missouri, but after a few years returned to his father’s farm.
-In September of 1911, his Stepmother was killed in an oil stove explosion.
-Kehoe had tried to extinguish flames on her with a bucket of water, which only spread the flames more rapidly over her body.
+Described as the “world’s worst demon,” Andrew P. Kehoe was born on a farm in Michigan near Tecumseh in 1872.
+Studying electrical engineering at Michigan State College in East Lansing, Kehoe set off on his new career in St. Louis, Missouri.
+However, he returned to his father’s farm after a few years.
+In September 1911, his stepmother was killed in an oil stove explosion.
+Kehoe had tried to extinguish the flames on her with a bucket of water, which only spread the flames more rapidly over her body.
 Some neighbors at the time believed he had caused the explosion.

 In 1912 he married Nellie Price, whom he had met while in college.
-Early on, there were examples of Kehoe’s ‘disgust’ at having to pay for something through taxes or assessments.
-He removed he and his wife from a Roman Catholic Church after a new one was built and he was assessed $400.
+Early on, there were examples of Kehoe’s ‘disgust’ at paying for something through taxes or assessments.
+After a new one was built, he removed himself and his wife from a Roman Catholic Church and was assessed $400.
 When the priest asked why he no longer came to church or made an effort to pay the assessment, Kehoe ordered him off his property.

 In 1919 the couple moved to the farm outside of Bath, with 185 acres.
-At first he was social, doing favors and volunteer work for his neighbors, but many described him as always wanting his way and having nothing to do with others who didn’t agree.
+At first, he was social, doing favors and volunteer work for his neighbors, but many described him as always wanting his way and having nothing to do with others who disagreed.
 Some added that he was “severe” with his stock, especially horses.
-He didn’t farm like his neighbors, always trying new methods and tinkering so much with his tractor that he wasn’t very prosperous.
-Other troublesome behavior included shooting his neighbors’ dog because it was a “damn nuisance”, although the dog had never come onto Kehoe’s property.
+He didn’t farm like his neighbors, always trying new methods and tinkering so much with the tractor that he wasn’t very prosperous.
+Other troublesome behavior included shooting his neighbor’s dog because it was a “damn nuisance,” although the dog had never come onto Kehoe’s property.

-During the school summer vacation in 1926, Kehoe volunteered to do some electrical and repair work on the school, giving him free access to the entire building.
-It’s thought, by at least one resident, this is when his plan to exact vengeance on the community was set in motion.
+During the school summer vacation in 1926, Kehoe volunteered to do electrical and repair work at the school, giving him free access to the entire building.
+It’s thought, by at least one resident, this was when his plan to exact vengeance on the community was set in motion.
 On May 5, 1927, Kehoe attended his last board meeting, seemingly amicable toward all the board’s business, smiling with approval throughout.

-Around 8:45 a.m. witnesses saw the Kehoe farm go up in flames.
-Neighbors began to rush to his farm when about the same time the north wing of the school exploded.
+Around 8:45 a.m., witnesses saw the Kehoe farm go up in flames.
+Neighbors began to rush to his farm when the north wing of the school exploded about the same time.
 Kehoe had hidden an alarm clock that detonated the dynamite and pyrotol.
 38, mostly children, died in the initial blast.
 First-grade teacher Benice Sterling, in an interview with the Associated Press, said

-According to accounts from “The Bath School Disaster“, a book written by Ellsworth, two of the neighbors arrived at the farm as Kehoe was pulling out with his Ford pickup.
-Kehoe told them “You are friends of mine, don’t go in there, go down to the school.”
+According to accounts from “The Bath School Disaster,” a book by Ellsworth, two neighbors arrived at the farm as Kehoe was pulling out with his Ford pickup.
+Kehoe told them, “You are friends of mine, don’t go in there; go down to the school.”
 Then he leisurely drove toward Bath.
-He passed Ellsworth, who by this time was on his way back to his farm to get heavy rope to pull out victims of the blast.
-Ellsworth said as they met on the road, Kehoe grinned and waved.
-Ellsworth surmises that Kehoe was disappointed when he got to the school about a half-hour later and saw that not all of the planted dynamite had exploded.
+He passed Ellsworth, who was on his way back to his farm to get a heavy rope to pull out victims of the blast.
+Ellsworth said as they met on the road; Kehoe grinned and waved.
+Ellsworth surmises that Kehoe was disappointed when he got to the school about half an hour later and saw that not all the planted dynamite had exploded.

 It was complete chaos as parents and volunteers rushed to assist.
-Kehoe pulled up, motioned Superintendent Huyck over, and shortly after detonated dynamite in his pickup, killing himself, the Superintendent and three others, including an 8-year-old boy who had survived the first blast.
+Kehoe pulled up, motioned Superintendent Huyck over, and detonated dynamite in his pickup shortly after killing himself, the Superintendent, and three others, including an 8-year-old boy who had survived the first blast.

 The attack had taken the lives of 44 and injured another 58.
-National coverage the following days, although competing with Charles Lindbergh’s historic transatlantic crossing, brought a worldwide outpouring of grief.
+Despite competing with Charles Lindbergh’s historic transatlantic crossing, national coverage brought a worldwide outpouring of grief in the following days.
 It was reported that over 100,000 vehicles passed through that Saturday, with burials beginning that Friday.

 Nellie Kehoe – 52